 After moving to Germany in 1990, Nickelodeon created and toured two productions, Dinner for Two and Great Lovers in History, (both written and directed by Mark).
 The tours and numerous appearances on TV made Nickelodeon one of Germany’s most famous comedy teams.

-Although Nickelodeon stopped touring in 1995, sold out runs in Renaissance Theatre (1999), TränenPalast (1998) and Tippi (2006) all in Berlin and Fliegende Bauten (2000) as well as St Pauli Theatre (2005) both in Hamburg ensured the two characters ‘William’ and ‘Wilma’ achieved legendary status.
+Although Nickelodeon had stopped touring by the end of the 90’s, sold out runs over the next 20 years – including the Renaissance (1999), TränenPalast (1998) and Tipi (2006 & 2008) theatres (all in Berlin), Fliegende Bauten (2000), St Pauli Theatre (2003 & 2005), both in Hamburg, Comedia (2010, Dresden), Comedia (2011 Cologne), ensured the two characters ‘William’ and ‘Wilma’ achieved legendary status.

-To date Mark has received numerous invitations to present, and sometimes direct, special presentations for companies Daimler Chrysler, Jaguar, S.A.P. as well as special events including ‘the World Cup on Snow 2004’ (sponsors Cartier, Bank Hoffman, Siemens and Maybach) and the ‘Last Night of the Proms Open Air Public Viewing’ broadcast in Berlin 2004 & 2005.
+To date Mark has received numerous invitations to present, and sometimes direct, special presentations for companies Daimler Chrysler, Jaguar, S.A.P. as well as special events including the Polo World Cup on Snow 2004 (sponsors Cartier, Bank Hoffman, Siemens and Maybach) and the Last Night of the Proms Open Air Public Viewing broadcast in Berlin 2004 & 2005.